What is self-awareness?

 Seeking high-quality feedback is key

-Completely solo self-discovery might be possible, but I struggle to picture someone making genuine and sustainable progress in isolation.
-We all need feedback to understand progress.
-Increasing self-awareness by seeking feedback Doing this is easier working either directly with other people or using resources created by others who possess the knowledge and skills we seek.
+Completely solo self-discovery might be possible, but I struggle to picture someone making genuine and sustainable progress in total isolation.
+We all need feedback to enable progress and a combination approach using self-reflection coupled with external feedback works best.
+Seek external feedback by working either directly with other people or using resources created by others who have the knowledge and skills you need.

 I will briefly discuss four areas here which will help you seek feedback and self-reflect: